 OEE is closely related to two other maintenance KPIS, the TEEP and the OOE.
 But let’s not get ahead of ourselves.
 Before we explain the difference between OEE, TEEP, and OOE, there’s some ground we need to cover.

-What is OEE?
+First, what is OEE?

-Imagine a normal workday: 9:00 -18:00 with a 1-hour lunch break.
-The scheduled operations time is 8 hours – 480 minutes.
-However, when you add up employee shift changes, the time the machine takes to power up, etc., all of this lost time accumulates to 47 minutes of downtime meaning so the actual production time is 433 minutes.
-As a result, the availability equates to 433/480 = ~0.902 (90.2%)
+However, when you add up employee shift changes, and the time the machine takes to power up, it accumulates to 47 minutes of downtime.
+The actual production time is then 433 minutes.

 Now, to calculate the performance, let’s consider that the ideal production time of each piece is 1.3 seconds.
-We need to multiply this time by the number of pieces produced and divide that by the actual production time: (1.3* 19690) / (433 * 60) = 25597/25980 = ~0.985 (98.5%)
+We need to multiply this time by the number of pieces produced, and divide it by the actual production time: (1.3* 19690) / (433 * 60 seconds) = 25597/25980 = ~0.985 (98.5%)

-The OEE would then be 0.902 * 0.979 * 0.985 = ~0.87 (87%)
+The OEE formula is availability x performance x quality.
+So, the OEE is 0.902 * 0.979 * 0.985 = ~0.87 (87%)

 What is TEEP?

+TEEP means Total Equipment Effective Performance.
 The major difference between OEE and TEEP is the time taken into account when calculating availability.
 While the OEE calculates availability by taking into account only the planned production time, TEEP uses all available time – that is, 24 hours a day, 365 days a year.

 How to calculate TEEP